In-Toeing & Out-Toeing

 Back of two feet and ankles with a highlighted red area over the Achilles tendinopathy showing pain

-Children’s feet go through many changes as they grow, two of which include an in-toeing and out-toeing foot position.
-Despite being normal variations in early childhood and primary school years, this foot posture can raise concerns for parents who worry about the long-term prognosis, and whether the foot posture will interfere in their child’s ability to play sports, run and keep up with their friends.
+We see in-toeing and out-toeing foot positions in both adults and children.
+When it comes to kids, their feet go through many changes as they grow, which often includes the in-toeing and out-toeing foot positions.
+Despite these being fairly normal variations in early childhood and primary school years, this foot posture does raise concerns for parents who worry about what it could mean long-term and whether their child’s ability to play sports, run and keep up with their friends is being impacted.
+Problems can arise if these foot positions persist into adulthood.
 Here’s what you need to know about in-toeing and out-toeing.

 What Is In-Toeing And Out-Toeing?

 Out-toeing is the opposite of in-toeing, where the forefoot twists outwards away from the other foot.
-This is described as being ‘duck-footed’ and also generally resolves by the age of four or five years old.
-Both positions can help a child learning to walk find their balance and improve their walking confidence, and both conditions can occasionally persist into adulthood.
+This is described as being ‘duck-footed’ and generally resolves by the age of four or five.
+Both positions can help a child who is learning to walk find their balance and improve their walking confidence.

 Symptoms

-In-toeing and out-toeing don’t really have ‘symptoms’ because they are more observations about a person’s foot posture than a medical condition, much like flat feet and high arches.
-The defining characteristics are the inwards or outwards rotation of the feet.
+In-toeing and out-toeing don’t really have ‘symptoms’ because they are more observations about a person’s foot posture rather than a medical condition.
+This is much like flat feet and high arches.
+The defining characteristics are the inward or outward rotation of the feet.

-As a result of the variations in foot position, however, there may be a higher risk of tripping and falling, and the muscles in the feet and legs may have to overwork and compensate for the foot position, which may lead to aches or pains during repetitive movements such as running or playing sport.
+However, a rotated foot position may increase the risk of tripping and falling, and the muscles in the feet and legs may have to overwork and compensate for the foot position.
+This may lead to aches or pains during repetitive movements such as running or playing sports.

 What Causes In-Toeing And Out-Toeing?